ncamaa/acf-on-the-go/readme.txt

 - Save time looking for the field in WP-Admin.
 - See immediate results in the front-end.
 - Developer & User friendly.

+== IMPORTANT ==
+- For fields to be editable on the front-end, YOU MUST ADD 'acfgo' to the target ACF field's 'Wrapper Attributes -> Class'
+- Right now the plugin only supports non-repeater text fields!

 == Installation ==
 Developer: